canvasxyz/canvas-docs/docs/intro.md

 The basic idea behind Canvas is that user actions are **signed messages**, relayed over a peer-to-peer network.
 Each peer maintains an append-only log of actions and their effects, combining them using a CRDT (conflict-free replicated data type, the same data structures used to synchronize Google Docs).

 Building on this foundation, we can add tools like a light client for reading from blockchains, finality by writing to networks like Arweave and Filecoin, and more powerful runtimes and database backends.
-For more about the tech, see the [Technology and tradeoffs](./technology) page.
+For more about the tech, see the Technology and Tradeoffs page.

 Otherwise, we recommend checking out the tutorial!